Three killed in small plane crash in Florida

-MIAMI Three people were killed on Friday when a small plane crashed and burst into flames shortly after takeoff from a South Florida airport, authorities said.
+MIAMI Three people were killed on Friday when a small plane crashed and burst into flames moments after takeoff from a South Florida airport, authorities said.

-The Federal Aviation Administration (FAA) said the Piper PA31 aircraft crashed into a warehouse area near Fort Lauderdale Executive Airport around 4:20 p.m.
+The Federal Aviation Administration said the Piper PA31 aircraft crashed into a warehouse area near Fort Lauderdale Executive Airport at 4:20 p.m.
 EDT.

 "Shortly after takeoff the aircraft had some sort of difficulty," she said.